 Example use cases:

-- Reliably transfer a large amount of data from Panasas or Lustre to another machine or server.
+- Reliably transfer a large amount of data from the RAS, Panasas, Lustre to another machine or server.

-- Reliably transfer a large amount of data from another machine or server onto Panasas or Lustre.
+- Reliably transfer a large amount of data from another machine or server onto the RAS, Panasas, Lustre.

-- Setup automated replication of data between Panasas/Lustre and another server or computer.
+- Setup automated replication of data between the RAS, Panasas, Lustre and another server or computer.

 Setting up a Globus Account and Endpoint

 Before you can transfer data to and from RCC systems, you must setup a Globus Account and configure the target computer (personal computer or server) as a Globus Endpoint.

 - Visit http://globus.org and sign up for an account.
 Then sign in.